AromaWeb is Your Source for Extensive Essential Oil and Aromatherapy Information

 For the most part, our ancestors had a very strong understanding of what botanicals and methods of application were suitable for particular situations.
 They would traditionally be especially knowledgeable about the specific plants that were native to their area.
 However, instead of modern day labs and formal testing (which can be biased based on who funds the tests and doesn't guarantee accurate results), it was all pretty much trial and error and word-of-mouth for them.
 If something worked for them, they'd continue to use it.

-(My explaination is a bit generalistic, but please work with me here.)
+(My explanation is a bit generalistic, but please work with me here.)

 The potential effects of the chamomile, ginger and peppermint mentioned in this example are certainly not new "discoveries."